Global Government Bonds Stabilize After Selloff

 ADVERTISEMENT

+The 10-year Treasury note's yield jumped by 0.247 percentage point in the previous two weeks following months of slides.
+One key factor driving sales of Treasury debt has been investors' worries that major central banks may dial back monetary-stimulus support given signs of broad improvement in the global economy.

-Investors are particularly nervous over the European Central Bank, whose bond-buying program has played a big role in sending global government bond yields to historically low levels.
-Analysts have warned that the value of government bonds may fall when central banks pivot away from their highly accommodative monetary policies that have been the highlight following the 2008 financial crisis.
+Investors are particularly nervous over the European Central Bank, whose bond-buying program has played a big role in sending global yields to historically low levels.
+Analysts have warned that the value of government bonds may fall when these large and steady buyers dial back support.

+Some investors say they don't expect a big rise in yields unless inflation pressures flare up.

-The U.S. consumer-price index report for June is scheduled to be released this Friday, a key data point this week to influence investors' bets on bond yields.
+The U.S. consumer prices report for June -- a key data point this week to influence investors' bets on bond yields -- is scheduled for release Friday.

-Fed Chairwoman Janet Yellen is scheduled to hold her semiannual testimony before Congress Wednesday.
+Federal Reserve Chairwoman Janet Yellen is scheduled to hold her semiannual testimony before Congress on Wednesday.
 Ms. Yellen has shrugged off recent softening inflation readings as temporary.
-The Fed's minutes for its June meeting released last week suggested the central bank may start the process in the coming months to pare back its large bondholdings that include more than $2 trillion worth of Treasury debt.
+The Fed's minutes for its June meeting suggested the central bank may start in the coming months to pare back its large bondholdings that include more than $2 trillion worth of Treasury debt.

 Write to Min Zeng at min.zeng@wsj.com